omarbaker8/Goal-calendar/README.md

-# Goal Calendar Flask App
+# Everyday Goal Calendar Flask App

 ## Overview
 A beautiful hexagonal goal calendar built with Flask and Firebase that allows users to track their daily achievements with cloud sync and multiple themes.